tenzir/tenzir/doc/vast.1.md

   Accepts query expressions from users, asks **index** for hits, takes them to **archive** to extract candidates, and relays matching events to **sink**s.

-The `vast` executable spawns **node**, which acts as a container for other actors.
-Typically, each physical machine in a VAST deployment runs a single `vast` process.
-For single-machine deployments all actors run inside this process, whereas cluster deployments consist of multiple nodes with actors spread across them.

-Nodes can enter a peering relationship and build a topology.
-All peers have the same authority: if one fails, others can take over.
-By default, each node includes all core actors: **archive**, **index**, **importer**.
-For more fine-grained control about the components running on a node, one can spawn the node in "bare" mode to get an empty container.
-This allows for more flexible arrangement of components to best match the available system hardware.

 OPTIONS
 -------